Farahnaz17/healthcare-analytics-project/README.md

 Key Questions Answered:

 1. What are peak patient volumes by day/week/month?
 2. Which appointment types have the highest no-show rates?

-3. How does revenue trend over time?

-4. What factors correlate with patient attendance?
+3. What factors correlate with patient attendance?

 Insights: